 UK Pet Travel Scheme: The rules for bringing a pet dog, cat, or a ferret into the United Kingdom.

-New Licencing Regulations for Dog Breeders in the United Kingdom
+Dog Breeding Rules and Regulations in the United Kingdom